 She thought the word but didn’t even try opening her mouth, knowing exactly where the conversation was going, and it wasn’t to the bedroom.

-He finished his drink again and started looked around for the barman, while Justine looked to see if there was anyone else in the bar she might try work on.
+He finished his drink again and started looking around for the barman, while Justine looked to see if there was anyone else she could try work on.

 “Well Jeff I really feel for you, but it’s getting late and I think I should be heading home.”